Pick the town dinner first

 Help first-time visitors decide what kind of Mykonos trip they actually want before they overbook the island into town nights, beach clubs, and hotel transfers that fight each other.

-A Mykonos hotel guide for choosing the base that fits the trip: town-first, old-port edge, Tagoo design, or quieter Agios Ioannis.
+A Mykonos hotel guide for choosing the base that fits the trip: town-first, old-port edge, Tagoo and New Port arrival logic, or quieter Agios Ioannis.

 Last checked

-Best for: Travelers who want to decide the hotel lane before comparing room photos
+Best for: Travelers who want to decide the hotel base before comparing room photos

-Help travelers choose the right Mykonos base by trip style: Chora convenience, quieter beachfront mood, design-heavy luxury, or softer old-port access.
+Help travelers choose the right Mykonos base by trip style: Chora convenience, port-aware arrival logic, quieter beachfront mood, design-heavy luxury, or softer old-port access.

 These are the practical questions most travelers ask before they commit to a hotel, a meal plan, or a Mykonos weekend rhythm.